 A cauldron/pot/bucket , Sea water , A craft knife , A fat black candle, Olive oil , Neon spraypaint (optional) , A black and white photograph of a cis white man with visible penis (preferably erect) (optional) , Brown packing tape , Matches/a lighter

-This spell should ideally be performed on a Saturday and must be performed at night
+This spell should ideally be performed on a Saturday and must be performed at night.

 This is a two part spell, so requires some preparation and a few hours!

-Using your craft knife carve the name of a cis white male artist into your candle.
-If you are casting a more general spell to protect queer aesthetics and experiences and bind casual appropriation, you can just us the ♂ symbol, which is very powerful.
+Using your craft knife, carve the name of a cis white male artist into your candle.
+If you are casting a more general spell to protect queer aesthetics and experiences and bind casual appropriation, you can just use the ♂ symbol, which is very powerful.

 Place your candle at the bottom of your cauldron.

-Take your cauldron and place near the entrance to a space which is important to housing queer bodies This could be any kind of queer space, including your home, a club, gallery, dungeon etc. Fill the cauldron until the candle is covered (if sea water is hard for you to find, you can use a smaller cauldron/container)Take your craft knife and point it downwards into the water while chanting.
+Take your cauldron and place near the entrance to a space which is important to housing queer bodies.
+This could be any kind of queer space, including your home, a club, gallery, dungeon etc. Fill the cauldron until the candle is covered (if sea water is hard for you to find, you can use a smaller cauldron/container).
+Take your craft knife and point it downwards into the water while chanting.

 “Into the water I place this blade,